Skip to content

 Introduction

-Sealos is a simple Go binary that can be installed on most Linux operating systems.
+Sealos is a simple Go binary file that can be installed on most Linux operating systems.
 It can be flexibly used to deploy Kubernetes clusters.

 Prerequisites